kjaymiller/kjaymiller.com/content/postgres-in-gh-actions-for-testing-django.md

 ---
+date: 2023-03-28 22:36:00-07:00
+tags: gh-actions
 title: Lesson Learned from Setting Up Testing for a Postgres Django App (Crash Course)
-date: 28 Mar 2023 22:36
-tags: gh-actions
 ---

 > NOTE:  This is a quick write...
 I'll probably come back and edit it later.